Residential Housing Starts

 What progress are we making?

-- Over the past five years, the number of housing starts in Peel has averaged over 6,200 units per year, which is above the number of units expected.
+- Over the past five years, the number of housing starts in Peel has averaged under the desired 6,000 units per year.

 2 Canada Mortgage and Housing Corporation-Housing Market Information Portal.
 Starts & Completions Survey Methodology: https://www03.cmhc-schl.gc.ca/hmip-pimh/en/TableMapChart/ScsMasMethodology